 According to one guide for expats, the King and his administration seek to make Qatar "the Middle Eastern flagship for social development and intellectualism." "[I]t has worked hard to create a 'knowledge economy,' and to promote ventures like the Museum of Islamic Art and a massive Education City."

-The country extends into the Persian Gulf off the Arabian Peninsula.
+The country extends into the Arabian Gulf off the Arabian Peninsula.
 It shares a border with Saudi Arabia.

 Qatar is one of the smallest countries in the world ranking 164 out of 234 countries, by area.
 But, it has the highest per capita income in the world at about $101,000 per person.